Chaos1399/ContractorsBusinessManager/README.md

 Firebase/Database
 JTAppleCalendar

-What follows is the state of development of my project, I list the things I have built to full functionality, and what I plan to do in the future
+What follows is the state of development of my project, I list the things I have built to full functionality, and what I plan to do in the future.

 Full Functionality: